kevcraig/LED-Metro-Sign/README.md

 ## Software:
 I wrote Prod_Prediction_Ticker.py & Prod_Display_Image.py to fetch from the WMATA API, format responses for the LED board, and display refreshed information at 10-second intervals.
-I levered the existing rpi-rgb-led-matrix by Henner Zeller to handle the connection between images stored on the PI and the physical LED board.
+I used the existing rpi-rgb-led-matrix by Henner Zeller to handle the connection between images stored on the PI and the physical LED board.

 Once a connection to the Raspberry Pi is established, follow these steps.
-Note that I am using a Raspberry Pi Zero WH running Raspberry Pi OS 32-bit with a headless connection through SSH.
-The following is a list of shell commands to install dependencies and get the board running.
+Note that I used a Raspberry Pi Zero WH running Raspberry Pi OS 32-bit with a headless connection through SSH.
+The following is a list of shell commands to install dependencies and items from this repo.

 1. Install Python Dependencies.
     - sudo apt-get install python-dev libatlas-base-dev # numpy/pandas dependency